 No matter what, do not answer questions about whether or not you have been drinking.
 The police often ask people if they have been drinking, and some people will admit to having a drink or two.
 Remember the police do not have to prove that you were driving drunk to get you convicted of DUI; they only need to show that you were affected by any alcohol you consumed.
 Admitting to drinking any alcohol is admitting that you are impaired.
 Remember, you do not have to answer those questions.
 Contact a DUI Lawyer in Butts County as soon as you are released from jail.

-As soon as you are able, contact the Law Offices of Richard Lawson; the top-rated Butts County DUI Attorneys.
+As soon as you are able, contact Lawson and Berry; the top-rated Butts County DUI Attorneys.

-If you were arrested for DUI in Butts County, GA, you only have ten days to file a letter to request an Administrative License Suspension (ALS) Hearing to prevent a license suspension.
-The 10-day letter lets you keep your license until there is an ALS Hearing for your case.
-If the hearing is not requested, your license will be suspended.
+If you were arrested for DUI in Butts County, GA, you only have thirty days to file a letter to request an Administrative License Suspension (ALS) Hearing or an ignition interlock device to prevent a license suspension.
+The 30-day letter lets you keep your license until there is an ALS Hearing for your case.
+If the hearing or interlock device is not requested, your license will be suspended.
 If you refused testing of your breath, blood, or urine, your license would be suspended for 12 months without any limited permit to drive.
 A DUI Attorney in Butts County can file this request for you to save your driving privilege.